Michael Eriksson

 1. The “quoted” statements are not verbatim quotes, but an attempt to catch the spirit and content after the fact.
 Interestingly, the one argument that I would see as an actual reason, not an excuse, was not mentioned: Practical work can be good for the motor-skills of the children.)

-2. The above overlooks one case: A comparatively large proportion of students end up as e.g. construction workers and may benefit from wood-shop as a preparation for their future profession.
+2. The above overlooks one case: A comparatively large proportion of students end up as e.g. construction workers and might benefit from wood-shop as a preparation for their future profession.
 It can, however, still be disputed whether wood-shop should be a mandatory subject—even whether the conventional school is at all the right place to learn the corresponding skills.

-Lee-way for students
+Leeway for students

 Did this affect my math ability negatively?
-Not that I noticed: During later years I was well-known for being good at mental calculations; from seventh grade (when the first subject grades were given) until high-school graduation, I earned straight A’s in math; and in high school, where calculus, non-trivial trigonometry, and a few other topics appeared, I plowed through the entire three years in the first semester (most of the time taken up by, unnecessarily, solving every single exercise in the text-books), and spent the second semester doing college level math (after which my interest waned somewhat).
+Not that I noticed: During later years I was well-known for being good at mental calculations; from seventh grade (when the first subject grades were given) until high-school graduation, I earned straight A’s in math; and in high school, where calculus, non-trivial trigonometry, and a few other topics appeared, I plowed through the entire three years in the first semester (most of the time taken up by, unnecessarily, solving every single exercise in the textbooks), and spent the second semester doing college level math (after which my interest waned somewhat).

 As is, I had the luck that my fifth-grade teacher recognized both that I already was reasonably good at arithmetic and that allowing me to pursue reading made school less boring for me—while allowing me to develop other skills than arithmetic.
 Had she stubbornly insisted that I plague myself through the entire period, I would have had a less positive academic development.
 (I note that the first few years in school were deadening, with their endless, boring exercises for learning basic arithmetic and writing, including copying the individual letters ad eternam.)